Reno 101 / By Carol Wang / March 21, 2017

 A gut renovation of a post-war Upper East Side apartment.

 When asked about how to budget for a remodel, our Sweeten contractors typically guide renovators to use $100 to $200 per square foot as a starting point for a full home renovation.* Planning a kitchen or bathroom renovation?
 Start with a broad, basic budget in mind—think $20k for kitchens and $15k for bathrooms and add to that if you choose custom or luxe features.
 In gut renovating a whole place, the building’s current conditions, alteration requirements, spatial challenges, and range of material selections can make coming up with an initial budget a near-impossibility!
-But we’re here to help: read the breakdown ahead on how to gauge costs and you’ll be on your way to your new and improved space.
+But Sweeten, a free service matching renovating homeowners with vetted general contractors is here to help: read the breakdown ahead on how to gauge costs and you’ll be on your way to your new and improved space.

 * Note that these estimate costs per square foot are for the entire home, averaged across both “wet” spaces such as kitchens and baths, as well as “dry” areas like living rooms and bedrooms.
 In a typical cost breakdown, dry spaces average $30 to $50 dollars per square foot, while baths start at $400 per square foot and kitchens start at $250 per square foot.